benofbrown/darksouls/DSIII_Low_Death.md

 ### Road of Sacrifices

 - Run through, killing the Corvians, and grabbing the *Titanite Shard* towards the end.
-- Run down to the *Halfway Fortress* bonfire, chat to *Anri* and *Horace*.
+- Run down to the *Halfway Fortress* bonfire.
 - Kill the first two mobs with the tree stumps and drop down to the left to find another *Titanite Shard*.
 Drop down again near here for yet another *Titanite Shard*.
 - Go around the left hand edge of the area, carefully killing the four mobs.
 Drop down for an *Estus Shard*.
 - **[Potential Danger]** Kill the crucified mob and head to the *Crucifixion Woods* bonfire, grabbing the *Ember* and soul item on the way.
-- **[Potential Danger]** Go to the edge of the water, drop down when it's low and run to the other side, grabbing the *Fallen Knight* set.
+- Go to the edge of the water, drop down when it's low and run to the other side, grabbing the *Fallen Knight* set.
 Grab the soul item nearby.
-- Carefully run past the gank squad, down the ladder and light the *Farron Keep* bonfire.
+- **[Potential Danger]** Carefully run past the gank squad, down the ladder and light the *Farron Keep* bonfire.

 ### Farron Keep